DavinCNorgard/412-Habit-Knowledge-Base/412 project notes/Physical Exercise/Exercise Apps/Research.md

 **Summary**

 TandemTrack is a system that combines a mobile app and a smart speaker for daily exercise support.
-By utilizing the Alexa Skills Kit, they could design a voice interface for providing exercise feedback and reminders.
+By utilizing the Alexa Skills Kit, they could design a voice interface for providing exercise [[feedback]] and reminders/ [[alerts]].
 Research was done over four weeks where 22 participants were observed to determine how voice interaction with a smart speaker can enhance the mobile app experience.
 The study's findings showed several participants favoured voice interaction for its hand-free ability during exercise.
 In addition, several participants found that the voice interaction reduced distraction which allowed them to focus more on their exercise.
 For reminders, the results showed that participants tended to ignore the mobile reminder, while users who had the voice option sometimes missed the reminder due to proximity.
 Therefore, future prototypes were recommended to have proximity-based reminders.
 This research showed that future prototypes of mobile apps combined with smart speakers may help users retain physical exercise habits by providing voice feedback and reminders.

 **Related Work**